 2.)
 In a large pot, melt the butter or olive oil (ghee can be used as well) and fry the vermicelli pasta on medium heat until it’s a deep golden brown.
 Be careful not to burn the vermicelli as it can go from golden to burnt quickly.

 3.)
-Add the rice and saute for a minute or so (also add salt and pepper), and then add water.
+Add the rice and saute for a minute or so (also add the salt), and then add water.
 The perfect ratio for cooking rice is 1:2.
 So if you’re using 1 cup of rice, you’ll need to add 2 cups of water to cook this Middle Eastern Lebanese rice perfectly.
 In this recipe since we are using 1 1/2 cups of rice we will need 3 cups of water.

 4.)
 After adding the water, wait for it to come to a boil and let the water evaporate until there’s barely any left.
 Lower the heat of the stove and cover the pot.
 The rice will cook in the steam.

 5.)
 After 5-7 minutes, remove from heat and take off the lid.
 Fluff up the rice with a fork.
 Top with chopped parsley and pine nuts.

 6.)
 Serve with your favourite Middle Eastern main, like the Chicken Shish Tawook pictured above.
 Or even pair it with a delicious seafood recipe like this Lemon Garlic Butter Salmon, the flavors will compliment the pilaf really well!

 - Be careful while toasting the vermicelli.
 It can easily go from a golden brown to burn, so keep an eye on it.
 If it does burn, you will have to discard it and start over.

 - Washing the rice is a crucial step as it gets rid of excess starch and the rice grains won't stick together when cooked.